tianocore/edk2-pytool-extensions/docs/user/tools/using_stuart_report.md

 Review the command line arguments with `stuart_report -h`.
 As you can tell, the command line interface for the tool itself is simple, only truly needing a path to the database to use.
-Out of convenience, the default path for the databse is Reports/DATABASE.db, as that is where the database is generated when running `stuart_parse`.
-If the database is moved or renamed, you will need to manually link it with the `-db, --databse`.
+Out of convenience, the default path for the database is Reports/DATABASE.db, as that is where the database is generated when running `stuart_parse`.
+If the database is moved or renamed, you will need to manually link it with the `-db, --database`.

 Each available report (positional argument) has it's own subset of command line arguments so before running a report, it is important to review it's interface